Fund Rules and Guidance

 - Guidance note on independence of manager and trustee of Class A Investment Schemes

-- The Authorised Collective Investment Schemes (Class B) Rules 2013
+- The Authorised Collective Investment Schemes (Class B) Rules and Guidance, 2021

-- The Collective Investment Schemes (Qualifying Professional Investor Funds) (Class Q) Rules 1998
+- The Collective Investment Schemes (Qualifying Professional Investor Funds) (Class Q) Rules and Guidance, 2021

-- The Authorised Closed-ended Investment Schemes Rules 2008
+- The Authorised Closed-ended Investment Schemes Rules and Guidance, 2021

 - Guidance in respect of Qualifying Investor Funds